Business Survival and Success

 Is it a worthwhile course?
 Youcan answer this question.
 But I know that for most entrepreneurs their businesses are like their little "babies".
 If it is the case, you need to keep in mind that babies need a lot of attention and care and that you can only achieve success with your children (business) if you spend the time and energy...

-Have a question for Michiel?
-Ask or leave a comment below!
+Have a question for Michiel or want to leave a comment?
+Click here.